Law FAQ: Can I Sell My House to My Children for $1 to Avoid Gift Tax?

 No. Work comp benefits are available regardless of fault or negligence.
 In fact, you can receive work comp benefits even if a workplace accident is due to your own mistake.

 That may or may not seem fair that employers are liable for claims regardless of fault; however, most employers are required by law to carry work comp insurance to cover such claims.
 Plus, there’s a trade off at play here.
 There are inherent risks involved with working, and the employer creates, controls and ultimately benefits from the work environment.
-Moreover, in exchange for covering all workplace injuries without regard to fault, the law provides a more limited amount of damages that may be recovered in the work comp scenario compared to a “normal” injury claim.
+Moreover, in exchange for covering all workplace injuries without regard to fault, the law provides a … Read the rest

 Be careful what you ask for at the Chiropractor